elian-cheng/nodejs2023Q2-service/README.md

    After build images with command 'npm run docker' you can open another terminal and run the tests using the command:

 ```
-npm run docker:test
+npm run docker:test:auth
 ```

-4. Vulnerability scanning for images:
-   After build images with command 'npm run docker' you can see the vulnerabilities in the Docker Desktop App by clicking on the image name or by clicking on the Docker Scout in the menu and choosing the image in the dropdown select provided on the dashboard

 ### Working with the application

 You can work with the application:

 1. Using Postman.
-2. Using the capabilities of the Open API using `http://localhost:4000/doc/` address in your browser.
+2. Using the capabilities of the Open API on the `http://localhost:4000/doc/` address in your browser.

 ## API